 Joelle, University of Reading

-Many graduates go on to work for property consultancies or surveying firms; these may be major international companies such as CBRE and DTZ, or local firms.
+Many graduates work for property consultancies or surveying firms; these may be major international companies such as CBRE and DTZ or local firms.

-Because you develop skills relevant to a wider business context, you're well placed to enter a wide variety of business and management careers.
+Because you develop skills relevant to a broader business context, you're well placed to enter a wide variety of business and management careers.

 Most courses don't have specific subject requirements, although a good level of English and Maths at GCSE is usually specified.

-As this is a subject you're unlikely to have studied at school, it's important your UCAS personal statement demonstrates an interest in this area.
+As this is a subject you're unlikely to have studied at school, your UCAS personal statement must demonstrate an interest in this area.
 Relevant work experience is always useful, but not essential – your passion for the subject is the most important thing.

 Most property-related courses will be BSc Hons degrees.
 If you're interested in becoming a chartered surveyor, make sure the course is accredited by the Royal Institution of Chartered Surveyors (RICS).

-After completing your undergraduate degree, you could go on to take a master's course in a related area such as Real Estate Finance, or study for a general Business or Management qualification.
+After completing your undergraduate degree, you could take a master's course in a related area such as Real Estate Finance or study for a general Business or Management qualification.